Tengiz Field: History

 Net daily production in 2019 (Chevron share) averaged 290,000 barrels of crude oil, 419 million cubic feet of natural gas and 21,000 barrels of natural gas liquid.

 The integrated Future Growth Project-Wellhead Pressure Management Project (FGP-WPMP) is designed to further increase total daily production from the Tengiz reservoir and maximize the ultimate recovery of resources.

 The FGP will use state-of-the-art sour gas injection technology, successfully developed and proven during TCO’s previous expansion in 2008, to increase daily crude oil production from Tengiz by approximately 260,000 barrels per day.

 Kazakhstan finalized the consortium agreement with Chevron in 1993.
 In 1997, Lukoil purchased 5% in the Tengiz project from Chevron, and in 2000, Chevron built up its interest in the project to 50% by acquiring additional shares from Kazakhstan.
 In 2003, Fluor was awarded the rights to develop the Second Generation Plant (SGP) and Sour Gas Injection (SGI) project, which were expected to double production.
 In 2004, the Tengiz Consortium raised $1.1 billion in senior secured bonds to finance these two projects.
 These two projects were expected to finish in 2006, but were delayed.
 In October 2006, the Tengizchevroil joint venture experienced riots.
 Shortly after in 2007, the Republic of Kazakhstan invited Maksat Idenov as First Vice President of Kazmunaigas and Chairman of the Partnership Council of the Tengizchevroil Joint Venture.
 During Idenov's tenure, the SGP and SGI expansion projects (worth over $6.9 billion) were completed in the second part of 2008, and stakeholder engagement began for the Future Growth Project (FGP) in 2009.
 In 2012, TengizChevroil began the Future Growth Project (FGP), whose aim is to continue to increase the field's production.

 In 2014, Chevron and its partners, KazMunaiGas, ExxonMobil and Lukoil began the process of selecting engineering companies to work on the engineering, procurement and construction (EPC) contract for the Future Growth Project, which will further expand the TCO oil field.

 Conflict

 In 2006 during the SGP project an argument between Turkish and Kazakh workers led to an outbreak of violence.
 115 Turkish citizens were evacuated for medical treatment.

-In 2019 during the 3GP project dozens of Arab expat workers were injured during violence sparked by a photograph shared on social media.
+In 2019 during the 3GP project dozens of Arab expat workers were injured during violence sparked by a photograph shared on social media among foreign workers and was considered offensive by local Kazakh employees..
 Photos of the attacks on Arab expats were spread online throughout the Arab world, leading to a diplomatic dispute between Kazakhstan and several Arab countries including Jordan and Lebanon.